Stylback/home-server/README.md

 This project is all about my home server, here I document my implementations step-by-step so that I may more easily reproduce them at a later date.

-I could've not started my journey towards self-hosting were it not for the open source community, as such my documentation is and will always remain open for others to read and learn from.
+I could've not started my journey towards self-hosting were it not for the open source community, as such my documentation is and will always be open for others to read and learn from.
 If you're looking to use this documentation in one of your own projects, private or commercial, please see the [license and usage](#license-and-usage) section for more information.

-Do you have questions?
+Do you have a question?
 Create an [issue](https://github.com/Stylback/home-server/issues) with the `question` tag and I will answer it to the best of my ability.

 Got feedback or suggestions?
 I would love to hear it, please create an [issue](https://github.com/Stylback/home-server/issues) with the `suggestion` tag and we can take it from there.